-Their beliefs are combinations of the earlier religions beliefs.
+Their beliefs are combinations of the earlier religious beliefs.
 The adherents assert that their religion is a distinct tradition with its own scriptures, teachings, lairs and history.
-It's cultural and religions debt to the shia Islamic matrix in which it was founded is seen as analogous to the Jewish socio-religious context in which Christianity was established.
-The adherents describe their faith as an independent world religion, differing from the other religion, differing from the other religion, differing for the appropriateness of Bahaullah's teaching to the modern context.
+It's cultural and religious debt to the shia Islamic matrix in which it was founded is seen as analogous to the Jewish socio-religious context in which Christianity was established.
+The adherents describe their faith as an independent world religion, differing from the other religion, differing from the other traditions only in its relative newness and in the appropriateness of Bahaullah's teaching to the modern context.
 Bahaullah is believed to fulfil the messianic expectations of these precursor faiths.
 (Britannica Book of the Year 1988).